Loading...

 That's the correct answer.

-Okay, so let's go for our first task for today then.
+Okay, so let's go for our first task for today, then.

 And once you've done that, just explain why you've chosen your main reason.

-So the reasons that we've got here is the fact that there was the death of Matilda's barons, there was Matilda's relocation to Normandy, the fact that barons are signing individual peace treaties with each other, the fact that Stephen and his barons were losing faith in each other.
+So the reasons that we've got here is the fact that there was the death of Matilda's barons, there was Matilda's relocation to Normandy, the fact that barons are signing individual peace treaties with each other, the fact that Stephen and his barons were losing faith in each other, and there's also the launch of the Second Crusade.

 Okay, welcome back.

-Hopefully you got on okay with that task.
+Hopefully you got an okay with that task.

 So let's have a look at what I've got on the screen here in front of us.

-And then they launch the Second Crusade.
+And then Matilda relocated to Normandy, and then they launched the Second Crusade.

-And, finally, the least important reason in my opinion was Stephen and his barons losing faith in each other.
+And, finally, the least important reason, in my opinion, was Stephen and his barons losing faith in each other.

 If you've got a different order, that's absolutely fine.

-It's all about what you think, and most importantly, it's how you explain it.
+And most importantly, it's how you explain it.

 So the reason why I chose my top reason was for what's on the screen here.